MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 Sure, just flip the balloon inside out first and then inflate!

-This might seem like a silly distinction but imagine what would happen with a right-handed latex glove balloon.
+This might seem like a meaningless distinction but imagine what would happen with a right-handed latex glove balloon.
 If you flip it inside out and then inflate it, you end up with a left-handed glove balloon!

 Left-handedness vs right-handedness is the sense in which volume can be negative.
 By convention we think of right-handed volume as positive and left-handed volume as negative, so